nickserv/danamccurdy.com/_posts/2014-09-02-perfection.md

 ---
 title: Perfection
+categories:
-categories: life
+  - life
+published: true
+centered: false
 ---
-The light of perfection lies hidden, behind the shadows of our expectations.
+The light of perfection
+lies hidden,
+behind the shadows
+of our expectations.